Educational Blog about Anesthesia, Intensive care and Pain management

 Anesthetic Considerations:

--Amnesia is required only for the brief period (1–5 min) from when the NMB is given to when a therapeutic seizure has been successfully induced.
+-Amnesia is required only for a brief period (1–5 min) from when the NMB is given to when a therapeutic seizure has been successfully induced.
 The seizure itself usually results in a brief period of anterograde amnesia, somnolence, and often confusion.
 Consequently, only a short-acting induction agent is necessary.

 -Increases in seizure threshold are often observed with each subsequent ECT.